 In the U.S., CVs are used primarily when applying for positions in academia, sciences, medicine or law.

 Resumes have five standard sections.
-However, as you learn how to write a resume you’ll learn that, like CVs, there are other sections you can opt to use.
-Which you choose will depend largely on whether you choose a chronological, combination or functional resume format.
-You can learn more about which is right for you by reading our page on resume formats.
-For more information about how to incorporate optional resume sections, review one of our resume examples for the job title you seek.
+However, as you learn how to write a resume, you’ll learn that, like CVs, there are other sections you can opt to use.
+Which sections you choose will depend largely on whether you use a chronological, combination or functional resume format.

 Who should use a resume?